MMarco94/top-k-densest-overlapping-subgraphs-docs/ALGORITHMS.md

 $E$ is the set of edges in $G$.
 $n = |V|$ is the number of nodes in $G$.
 A `subgraph` is a graph constructed from $G$ by removing nodes.
 $W$ is the set of all already extracted subgraphs.
-At the end of the execution, this will be the result of the algorithm
+At the end of the execution, this will be the result of the algorithm.
-$\lambda$ is a parameter $>0$ for this algorithm, chosen by the caller
+$\lambda$ is a parameter $>0$ for this algorithm, chosen by the caller.

 ### Definitions
 The adjusted degree of a node $v \in A$, where $A$ is a subgraph of $G$ is